Lunge mine: Armour penetration

-The mine was capable of penetrating about 6 inch of RHA at an angle of 90º, and up to 4 inch at an angle of 60º.
-However, the mine would almost always impact at 90º should an attack be successful, thanks to the fine control of the impact angle afforded by direct, manual handling of the weapon.
+The mine was capable of penetrating about 6 inch of RHA at an angle of 90 degrees, and up to 4 inch at an angle of 60 degrees.
+However, the mine would almost always impact at 90 degrees should an attack be successful, thanks to the fine control of the impact angle afforded by direct, manual handling of the weapon.

 Combat record

 The weapon was used by the Imperial Japanese Army during the later stages of the Second World War in the Pacific Theater against American armour.

 The Intelligence Bulletin reported in March 1945 that United States forces met this weapon for the first time in Leyte Island, The Philippines, during the 1944 invasion.
 It also reported that "To date all attempts by the enemy to use the Lunge Mine against our tanks have met with failure" and rates it as "Perhaps the oddest of these antitank charges."

-In Vietnam, it became an icon of the First Indochina War, specifically the Battle of Hanoi, during which Battalion Commander Nguyen Van Thieng tried to use it; however, "the bombs failed to explode.
-In the end, he was shot and heroically sacrificed."
+In Vietnam, it became an icon of the First Indochina War, specifically the Battle of Hanoi, during which a Platoon Leader named Nguyen Van Thieng tried to use it; however, the bombs failed to explode.
+In the end, he was killed in action.